yaml/yaml-spec/www/ReadMe.md

 * `make build`

-  Build the site content into a finalized `./_gh-pages/` directory.
+  Build the site content into a finalized `./spec.yaml.io/` directory.

 * `make site`

-  Gather the site content into a `./_site/` Jekyll source directory.
+  Gather the site content into the `./build/` Jekyll source directory.

 * `make shell`